thedatumorg/ATLAS/PM-LSH/README.md

 cd ./pmLSH
 make
 ```
-The excutable file is then in pmLSH directory, called as `pmlsh`
+The excutable file is then in dbLSH directory, called as `pmlsh`

 ## Usage